Arielce/scattr/README.md

 This project is maintained by the Needbook team, but every contribution is welcome, just for the project and send pull requests!

-If you develop your own adapter and you think it can be useful to other people, you are encourage to send a pull request with it.
+If you develop your own adapter and you think it can be useful to other people, you are encouraged to send a pull request with it.

 Requirements
 ============